 Laboratory experience accompanying CHE 312.

-Corequisites: Registration in CHE 312 is required.
+Corequisites: Concurrent registration in CHE 312 is required.
 Offered: Spring.

 CHE 320 • Instrumental Analysis 3 Credits